aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pictures/get-picture-from-a-worksheet/_index.md

 {{< /tabs >}}

+**Success Response** – A successful call returns HTTP 200 with a JSON payload containing a `Pictures` object that lists each picture’s resource link.

 ## Cloud SDK Family

 Using an SDK is the best way to speed up development.
 An SDK handles low‑level details so you can focus on your project tasks.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.